 History & Geography

 - Story of the World (SotW) Vol. 2: The Middle Ages (with SotW Activity Book Vol. 2) – We’ve consistently loved the narrative approach of SotW and we all really enjoy the read-alouds, maps and activities in the activity book.
+They’ve loved using our timeline along with SotW, too.
 This has become one of their favorite subjects (which is so funny to me since it’s by far my weakest subject)!

 - Math Analogies Book 2 – My 4th grader really likes logic puzzles and games and most days he likes this book.
 Sometimes the problems refer to math he hasn’t learned yet which frustrates him but we talk through those and we’ll still continue with it for the rest of the year.